 What does magnesium do?

 Getting down to the science, magnesium is a co-factor in over 350 enzymatic reactions that occur daily in the body.
-It is needed for nerve impulses, relaxing the muscles, heart function, protein and fatty acid formation, temperature regulation, detoxification, healthy blood clotting and the secretion of insulin.
+It is needed for nerve impulses, relaxing the muscles, heart function, protein and fatty acid formation, temperature regulation, detoxification and healthy blood clotting.

 If all that wasn’t enough, magnesium is also essential for bone health.
 “Magnesium plays a role in preserving bone calcium by transporting potassium into bones where potassium acts in place of calcium to neutralise acids in the body,” explains Olivia.